Cutting Sink Cut Out

 - Place countertop on padded saw horses laminate side down.
 Allow for open area below position of sink cutout.

 - Locate center of sink on cabinets.
 Take accurate measurement and write measurement down on paper for reference.
 If cabinets butt into a wall, it is best to measure from the wall to center of sink.
 If you must measure from open end of cabinet, take into consideration any countertop overhang and add to measurement.

 - Transfer measurement from appropriate end of countertop to center of sink and make a line.
 This is the center line of the sink

 - If you are installing a new sink, the manufacturer provides a template, follow manufacturers instructions for cutting out template.

 - On countertop measure 1-3/4" from back of cove stick (Fig.2) toward front of countertop.
-This measurement works for a standard 22" X 33" sink, other size sinks will require you to determine a new measurement that will center sink front to back in cabinet.
-If sink is placed to far toward the nose of the countertop, sink clips may be above face frame of cabinet making it difficult to tighten screws.
+This measurement works for most standard 22" X 33" sinks (double check measurement with your sink), other size sinks will require you to determine a new measurement that will center sink front to back in cabinet.
+If sink is placed to far toward the nose of the countertop, sink clips may be above face frame of cabinet making it difficult to tighten screws when sink is installed after countertops are fastened to cabinets.
 Mark distance with pencil in several places and connect lines with a straight edge.
 This only needs to be done in general area of sink cutout.
 Now position back edge of template along this line, while maintaining centerline position.
 Once these two dimensions are established you are ready to trace around template (Fig.3).
-Check and double check measurements, a mistake here may ruin the countertop or at the very least make it very difficult to install sink.
+Check and double check measurements, a mistake here may ruin the countertop.

 - Use a power drill and drill bit (twist drill or spade bit), sized a little larger in diameter than the jig saw blade (Fig.4) to make a pilot hole for jig saw blade.
 Drilling hole from under side of countertop will cause the laminate to crack around hole, make pilot hole well inside of sink outline to allow for cracking.